OSTASIEN Verlag

 • 2010

-• Angela Schottenhammer (ed.), Trading Networks in Early Modern East Asia.
+• Trading Networks in Early Modern East Asia.
 East Asian Maritime History, 9.
 Wiesbaden: Otto Harrassowitz 2010.
-220 pages.
 (E, EAC, SS)

 • 2009

-• Bert G. Fragner, Ralph Kauz, Roderich Ptak, Angela Schottenhammer (eds.), Pferde in Asien: Geschichte, Handel und Kultur / Horses in Asia: History, Trade and Culture.
+• [mit Bert G. Fragner, Ralph Kauz und Roderich Ptak] Pferde in Asien: Geschichte, Handel und Kultur / Horses in Asia: History, Trade and Culture.
 Wien: Verlag der Österreichischen Akademie der Wissenschaften, 2009.
-301 pages.
 (C, SS, EAC, E)

 • 2008

-• Angela Schottenhammer (ed.), The East Asian Mediterranean - Maritime Crossroads of Culture, Commerce, and Human Migration.
+• The East Asian Mediterranean: Maritime Crossroads of Culture, Commerce, and Human Migration.
 Conference volume.
 East Asian Maritime History, 6.
 Wiesbaden: Otto Harrassowitz 2008.
-399 pages.
 (SS, C, E, EAC)

 • 2007